frappe/bench/README.md

 Note: When you restart nginx after the configuration change, it might fail if you have another configuration with server block as default for port 80 (in most cases for the nginx welcome page).
-You will have disable this config.
+You will have to disable this config.
 Most probable places for it to exist are `/etc/nginx/conf.d/default.conf` and `/etc/nginx/conf.d/default`.